matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 - At least one corpus is selected.
 - A query has been entered and is valid (showing a green checkmark).
 - At least one column has been configured.
-- All configured columns have all their fields set to a value (Segmentation, Left/right context, Annotation, Query node, Meta annotation)
+- All configured columns have all their fields (e.g. annotation) set to a value.

 > **Note:** If you change the selection of corpora and/or the query _after_ you have already configured the columns, it can happen that a previously selected option is no longer available (e.g. for "Query node" if you change the query so that the selected node no longer exists).
 Then the selection is cleared and the "Export to ..." button becomes disabled.
 In this case, go through the list of columns again and make sure that all fields are filled.